Augustine Ngo Mback

 Augustine Chouchou Ngo Mback Batoum (born 1 July 1997) is a Cameroonian footballer who plays as a left midfielder for Louves Miniproff and the Cameroon women's national team.

 Club career

 Ngo Mback has played for Louves Miniproff in Cameroon.

 International career

-Ngo Mback capped for Camerooon at senior level during the 2016 Africa Women Cup of Nations and the 2020 CAF Women's Olympic Qualifying Tournament.
+Ngo Mback capped for Cameroon at senior level during the 2016 Africa Women Cup of Nations and the 2020 CAF Women's Olympic Qualifying Tournament.